 1. Do you want to use it for sport or defense?

 Generally speaking, people purchase shotguns for two reasons: sport or defense.
-Black Aces Tactical shotguns lean towards the latter, but plenty of their models are more than capable for the former as well.
+Black Aces Tactical shotguns lean towards the latter, but plenty of their models are also more than capable for the former.

 2. What kind of action do you want?